History of Watford Gap services

 With Blue Boar not chosen as the operator until September 1959, and the motorway due to open in November 1959, Blue Boar were asked to design an emergency toilet block and petrol station so that something would be available when the world's press arrived to experience the new motorway.

 The Ministry of Transport skipped a beat when they saw Blue Boar's proposals for their car park signage.
-With no existing services to copy, Blue Boar designed their own direction system featuring no arrows and some very weak puns.
+With no existing service areas to copy, Blue Boar designed their own direction system featuring no arrows and some very weak puns.

-The outside parts of the service area were larger than expected, and along with the problems encountered building it, caused the cost to the Ministry was significantly higher than the £300,000 budgeted for.
+The outside parts of the service area were larger than expected, and along with the problems encountered building it, causing the cost to the Ministry was significantly higher than the £300,000 budgeted for.
+Blue Boar spent £159,000.
+The contractor was Wilsons.

-Initially 120 people were employed by the services.
-Finding reliable staff was difficult and the services considered building houses to ensure there was local employment available.
+Initially 120 people were employed by the service area.
+Finding reliable staff was difficult and Blue Boar considered building houses to ensure there was local employment available.

 Its restaurants were called TopGrill and TopTray (later Pick-a-Platter).